-On February 5, 2021, the Company entered into the Series B Settlement Agreement and Series B Purchase Agreement with holders owning 85,265 shares of our Series B preferred stock (collectively, the "Series B Preferred Stock Transaction Agreement").
-Pursuant to the Series B Settlement Agreement, we, together with the Selling Series B Preferred Holders, agreed to fully resolve and settle any and all claims and causes of action arising out of, or related to, the Preferred Holder Complaint or the Series B preferred stock.
-We entered into the Series B Purchase Agreement with the Selling Series B Preferred Holders and agreed to acquire all of the Series B preferred stock held by such parties for their pro rata share of the following: (i) an aggregate cash purchase price of \$60 million and (ii) 1,939,365 (adjusted for fractional shares) shares of our Class A Common Stock, all of which is subject to the terms and conditions of the Series B Purchase Agreement.
-We redeemed the remaining 5,283 shares, or 5.84%, of the Series B preferred stock that were not to be acquired pursuant to the Series B Purchase Agreement by redeeming such Series B preferred stock in accordance with the terms of the Certificate of Designations.
-See Note 21 elsewhere in these notes to the consolidated financial statements for additional details regarding the Series B Preferred Stock Transaction.
+On February 5, 2021, the Company entered into the Series B Settlement Agreement and Series B Purchase Agreement with holders owning 85,265 shares, or 94.16%, of our Series B Preferred Stock (the "Selling Series B Preferred Holders").
+Pursuant to the Series B Settlement Agreement, we, together with the Selling Series B Preferred Holders, agreed to fully resolve and settle all claims and causes of action arising out of, or related to, the Preferred Holder Complaint or the Series B Preferred Stock.
+We entered into the Series B Purchase Agreement with the Selling Series B Preferred Holders whereby we purchased from the Selling Series B Preferred Holders 85,265 shares of Series B Preferred Stock for: (i) their pro rata share of an aggregate cash purchase price of \$60 million (pro rata share calculated based upon 90,548 shares of Series B Preferred Stock) or and (ii) their pro rata share of 1,939,365 (adjusted for fractional shares) shares, or 19.99%, of our Class A Common Stock (pro rata share calculated based upon 85,265 shares of Series B Preferred Stock).
+We reserved the 1,939,365 (adjusted for fractional shares) shares of Series B Preferred Stock).
+We reserved the 1,939,365 (adjusted for fractional shares) shares of Class A Common Stock and will issue to each Selling Series B Preferred Stockholder their pro rata share subject to receipt of appropriate certifications and/or requisite regulatory approval.
+As of December 31, 2021, the Company has issued 771,797 shares of the reserved Class A common stock to various Settling Series B Preferred Holders in accordance with the terms and conditions of the Series B Purchase Agreement.
+With respect to the remaining 5.84%, or 5,283 shares, of Series B Preferred Stock, on March 18, 2021, we redeemed such shares of Series B Preferred Stock for \$11.5 million, a price equal to 100% of the liquidation preference plus all accumulated and unpaid dividends per share to, but excluding, the date of redemption in accordance with the Certificate of Designations.